syzxy/syzxy/README.md

 💼 Work
 ---

-- 🤖 I'm currently working at a Sydney-based tech company called [Dovetail](https://dovetail.com/), recently on its [AI features](https://dovetail.com/blog/ai-vision/) using LLMs.
-- 👨🏻‍💻 I built the latest version of Dovetail's Gatsby marketing website, along with 2 other colleagues.
+- 🤖 I'm a software engineer based in Sydney.

 💻 Outside of Work
 ---